mletras89/QDMI/docs/rationale.md

 - the query interface.

 However, those interfaces do not map directly to the components of QDMI.
 Instead, the session interface is exclusively used for the communication between the client and the driver.
-The clients calls function of the session interface that is implemented by the driver.
+The client calls functions of the session interface that is implemented by the driver.

 The control and query interfaces facilitate the communication between the client and the device.
-Nevertheless, the communication does not take place directly between those components and goes always through the driver.
+Nevertheless, the communication does not take place directly between those components and always goes through the driver.
 To this end, the control and query interface have two sides, the client and device side.
 The device side of the control and query interface are implemented by the device and consumed by the driver.
 In turn, the client side is implemented by the driver and consumed by the client.

 The split of this part of QDMI into the control and query interface is motivated by the fact that the control interface is used to control job execution and everything connected to it.
 The